 This 2004 book follows Miles “Pudge” Halter as he transfers from a normal public high school to a small boarding school in Alabama.
 While at school, he forms relationships with a group of smart, troublemaking misfits while he fosters a formidable crush on the spirited and troubled Alaska Young.

-Along with examining theme like teenage drinking, depression, dealing with grief and loss, Looking for Alaska also explores the dynamics of a wealth divide and the certain privileges that those with money are awarded compared to those who don’t come from means.
+Along with examining theme like teenage drinking, depression, dealing with grief and loss, the novel also explores the dynamics of a wealth divide and the certain privileges that those with money are awarded compared to those who don’t come from means.

 Subject to lots of criticism and controversy, Looking for Alaska is currently being developed into a miniseries for the online platform Hulu, due to be released later in 2019.
 It is also just a fantastic book to read if you’re on the hunt for more novels to read.